marjen-dev/enclave/README.md

   This key will automatically expire in 1 hour.
 ```

+### Note
-__Note:__ That the `prepare-host.sh` script can be customized.
+The `prepare-host.sh` script can be customized.
 By default, it prepares the OS by installing required dependencies, Docker, and Enclave.
 You can also enable the script to install the NetData agent, restrict SSH access for root, and enable unattended security updates.

 ```shell
   DO_PREPARE_OS=true